-HOPE-network programs reach nearly 900,000 clients around the world with financial services and the love of Jesus Christ.
+HOPE-network programs reach over 900,000 clients around the world with financial services and the love of Jesus Christ.

 For our domestic staff members, we share in times of prayer and devotions five days a week.
 Often, individual departments take that a step further.
 For example, the marketing team has time set aside each morning for personal reflection and time with the Lord.
 The administration team meets weekly for Bible study and prayer.
 These are just a few examples of how we encourage one another to grow in our relationships with God.

 The HOPE network includes HOPE-managed programs and partners in Burundi, China, the Democratic Republic of Congo, the Dominican Republic, Haiti, India, Malawi, Moldova, Peru, Philippines, the Republic of Congo, Romania, Rwanda, Ukraine, Zambia, and Zimbabwe.